Skip to main content

 Next Steps

-We've shown how to integrate one Helm chart to the Platform, but we haven't yet covered multiple Helm charts.
-Continue on with the next tutorial to learn how Holos makes it easy to inject values into multiple components safely and easily.
+We've shown how to integrate one Helm chart into the Platform, but we haven't yet covered multiple Helm charts.
+Continue with the next tutorial to learn how Holos makes it easy to inject values into multiple components safely and efficiently.